Pyomo/pyomo/doc/OnlineDocs/principles.rst

 The Pyomo development team follows a set of development principles.
-In order to promote overall transparency, this page is intended to document those principles, to the best of our ability, for users and potential contributors alike.
+In order to promote overall transparency, this page is intended to document those principles to the best of our ability, for users and potential contributors alike.
 Please also review Pyomo's recent publication on the history of its development for a holistic view into the changes of these principles over time [MHJ+25]_.